byeboah9/MyPortfolio/README.md

 Computer Store

-• A multi-page project created with HTML, CSS, & PHP.
+• A multi-page project created using HTML, CSS, & PHP.
 • An initial html page displaying a shopping cart with various computers including description and prices
 • For each type of computer, there is an input element with a min attribute so the user can increase the amount of computers in their shopping cart
 • A shoppig cart page that displays the user's shopping cart after addign various items to it